On this page

 - Target the right people for the position

 Write a job description

-If you follow the points below, and use the free templates, you are well on your way to hiring an employee to fit your business needs.
+The following points – along with our templates – will ensure you'll be well on your way to hiring an employee who'll fit your business needs.

 Include who the person reports to, and what section of the business the job fits in.